lemamon/ninjaone-client/README.md

 - Built with React + Vite
 - Uses TypeScript for type safety
-- Includes unit tests using Vitest
+- Includes unit tests using Vitest and React Testing Library

 ## Testing